jasongoodwin/orderbooks-rs/README.md

 `RUST_LOG="info,orderbooks-rs=debug"`

 # Status
+(edit: these should be fixed)
-There are a couple areas that could use some focus.
+There are a couple areas that could use some focus. [fixed]
 - The exchange subscription reply isn't validated.
-- If messages aren't received after some period of time it may be worth stopping the exchange's endpoint + clearing the order book of that exchange's data.
+- If messages aren't received after some period of time it may be worth stopping the exchange's endpoint + clearing the order book of that exchange's data. [fixed]

 # Design Notes
 Design document has information on the decisions made, gotchas, release notes etc.